 Outfit 8: She really went all out with a studded full leather top and matching clutch!
 Trade those trousers for jeans and I could wear this any day!

 Outfit 9: The cut outs in her jumpsuit are angular, not round or swirly.
 I have a tee with angular cut out patterns that I love to pair with jeans or shorts.
 Her substantial cuff is also edgy.

 Notice that all of her clothing items are quite classic: pencil skirts, button ups, pumps, sheath dresses.
 The fit is very tailored.
 The edge comes in the details: prints, studs, pattern, and texture.

 What's not edgy?

 As important as it is to add the edgy elements you want, it's equally important to avoid certain elements if you want that slightly cool, dangerous vibe.
 Those will be showcased in the next two posts.

 In the Stunning Style Wardrobe Guide, everything is strictly classic, but in the shopping links I provide as many style options as I can find.
-You'll find edgy, flirty, and feminine options for many of the items so you can customize the wardrobe to your personal style, and 100 outfit options for inspiration!!
+You'll find edgy, cute, soft, sporty and minimal classic options for many of the items so you can customize the wardrobe to your personal style, and 100 outfit options for inspiration!!